awslabs/amazon-quicksight-embedding-sdk/README.md

 #### 🔹 setQuestion

-This feature sends a question to the Q search bar and immediately queries the question.
+This method sends a question to the Q search bar and immediately queries the question.
 It also automatically opens the Q popover.

 ```javascript
     embeddedQBarExperience.setQuestion('show me monthly revenue');